Wiki · Concept · Last reviewed June 15, 2026

 Collective licensing tries to reduce transaction costs by letting a rights organization or standard license represent many content owners.
 The Copyright Office report discussed voluntary licensing, compulsory licensing, extended collective licensing, and opt-out models as possible ways to handle scale.

-Really Simple Licensing, or RSL, launched in 2025 as a machine-readable standard and collective-rights effort for AI-era content use.
-Its specification describes a way for publishers to express licensing, usage, payment, and legal terms that automated systems can discover.
+Really Simple Licensing, or RSL, published its 1.0 specification on December 10, 2025.
+The specification defines a machine-readable protocol for expressing usage, licensing, payment, and legal terms that govern how digital assets may be accessed or licensed by AI systems and automated agents.
 RSL matters because it treats licensing as a web protocol problem, not only a private legal negotiation.

 The unresolved issue is power.
 Collective licensing can help smaller publishers participate, but it can also standardize weak terms, create new gatekeepers, or convert the open web into a metered API layer.